 365 Day Service

 The City of Fort Collins along with ATFAB added 365 day service to routes 2, 3, 8, 14, 16 and the MAX.
 ATFAB was key in advocating for service along routes 2 and 3 which the board perceived would especially serve students by connecting them to campus and grocery stores.
 Before this investment, Transfort routes did not run on Sundays or holidays.
-Here is more information about 365 day service from Transfort, the Coloradoan, and the Collegian.
+Here is more information about 365 day service from the Coloradoan and the Collegian.

 The growing population of Northern Colorado prompted Transfort to conduct surveys and evaluate travel pattern data which revealed a need for regional service between Fort Collins, Windsor and Greeley.
 The resulting line, named the ‘Poudre Express’, will help reduce the number of cars on the road daily and fill an important transportation gap for citizens in all communities without reliable transportation.